Fig Tree Winter Care

-3) Next wrap it up loosely in some burlap and place in a cool dark spot for the winter.
-Usually an attached garage, basement or attic works best.
+3) Next wrap it up loosely in some burlap and place it in a cool dark spot for the winter.
+Usually, an attached garage, basement, or attic works best.

 4) Now that your plant is ready for its long winter sleep, you will give it about 1 cup of water every month during this time.
 It’s enough to keep it alive but not letting it come out of dormancy

-6) Once your fig tree returns to its home out side you will start fertilizing again with Espoma 5-10-5 garden food monthly.
-And don’t forget to add 1 cup of lime just once when you give your plant it’s first application of garden food.
-The lime will give your plant the magnesium and calcium it needs for a heathy growing season.
+6) Once your fig tree returns to its home outside you will start fertilizing again with Espoma 5-10-5 garden food monthly.
+And don’t forget to add 1 cup of lime just once when you give your plant its first application of garden food.
+The lime will give your plant the magnesium and calcium it needs for a healthy growing season.

 We are always here to help, any questions or concerns please don’t hesitate to call or email us.